 - Please remember to bring your valid driver’s license or valid state I.D. along with your current insurance card.
 We require this information to authenticate your identity and to keep on file for insurance claims.
 Any co-pays due for a specialty visit will be collected at this time.

-- Once you have completed the forms, we shall proceed to measure your height and weight followed by your vitals (blood pressure and pulse).
-After the check-in process, patients will be seen by our consultant for comprehensive psychiatric assessment.
+- Once you have completed the forms.
+You will be seen by our consultant for comprehensive psychiatric assessment.

 Comprehensive Assessment Process: